The Best Retro Game Consoles

 Atari Flashback 8 Gold

 When most people think 8-bit video games, they think Atari.
 Breakout, Centipede, Frogger, Space Invaders, all the classics you played in your buddy’s basement every day after school.
-The Flashback 8 offers rich graphics, an HDMI output, and two wireless controllers ⏤ although it also has two integrated wire ports and can use original controllers.
+The Flashback 8 retro game console offers rich graphics, an HDMI output, and two wireless controllers ⏤ although it also has two integrated wire ports and can use original controllers.
 It can be a little tricky to find but if you don’t need the HDMI connection, the Flashback 7 Deluxe is a solid alternative.

-If there is a Cadillac of retro gaming consoles then the Analogue is it.
+If there is a Cadillac of retro game consoles then the Analogue is it.
 It’s not cheap at $450, but it plays any NES or Famicom cartridge regardless of region, provided you have the physical copy ⏤ that’s over 2,000 games.
 Not only that, but it upscales to 1080p (most only reach 720p) and boasts high-quality audio.
 The controller is similar to the original in almost every way, except it’s wireless.

 Following Nintendo’s lead with the release of the SNES Classic, Analogue recently unveiled its new Super NT, a 16-bit console that plays SNES and Super Famicom titles using original physical cartridges.
 It offers the same features as the Nt Mini but instead of being handsomely crafted from a single block of aluminum, it will be available in one of four body types: SNES, Famicom, black, and transparent.
 The only catch is that it doesn’t hit shelves until February 2018.